 We gather together to celebrate God's extravagant blessings.
 God calls people to regularly celebrate his goodness and grace.
 We gather weekly in missional communities and regularly as a larger family, to share stories and celebrate all that God is doing in and among us.
 We invite everyone to these celebrations as a way of displaying God's glory.
 (Leviticus 23; Acts 2:42-47; Hebrews 10:24-25)

 We intentionally bless others through words, gifts and actions.
 God desires that all nations—all people—would be blessed through Jesus.
 As his Body (soma), we live out this mission as we bless others.
 We intentionally seek God's direction for who he would have us tangibly bless each week.
 (Genesis 12:1-3; Ephesians 1:22-23; 2:8-10; 1 Peter 2:12)

 We regularly eat meals with others to invite them into the community of God.
 Meals are a daily reminder of our common need for God to provide for us – both physically and spiritually.
 Jesus called us to remember him and his sacrifice for us through a meal.
 When we eat together, we commune around this truth.
 We regularly eat meals with those not in our immediate family or circle of close friends, discipling them toward a life of dependence on God.
 (Leviticus 23; Matthew 6:11; 26:17-30; Acts 2:46-47; Romans 12:13)

 We take time to rest, play, create and restore beauty in ways that reflect God to others.

 After powerfully and joyfully creating the universe, God rested.
 We were created in his image and therefore were made to joyfully create and rest as well.
-We regularly take time to rest, play, create and restore beauty in ways that reflect what God is like to our community.
+We do this in a variety of ways – individually and in community.
 (Genesis 1-2:3; Deuteronomy 5:12; Mark 2:23-28; Hebrews 4)